jochasinga/gevent-intro/README.md

 ```
 The above code will never print "Life goes on" unless 5 seconds had passed.
 Can we imagine increasing the wait time to a minute or five minutes?
 Computer becomes boring in an instant.

 In this case, what we would probably do is spawn a new thread to handle the waiting while the program goes on to do some other things behind it.
 What the computer does in general is swapping the blocking process out of the way and clear the CPU's task force for other tasks.
 If you have ever used so much RAM on your computer that an alert pops up saying something about swapping memory, that is pretty illustrative to what a thread does (though not exactly the same).
-Threads make use of computer's multiprocessors by using each one to handle different threads.
+Threading makes use of computer's multiprocessors by using each one to handle different threads.

 Consider the same code using a thread to handle the wait: